One of the best ways to see and experience downtown Tampa is to explore the Riverwalk, a 2.6-mile waterfront pedestrian walkway.

 6. Tampa Convention Center Marina

-The marina is also a stop for the Pirate Water Taxi, which you can pay for on your own or is included with the Riverwalk Attraction Pass.
+The marina is also a stop for the Pirate Water Taxi, which you can pay for.
+It's also included with the Riverwalk Attraction Pass.

 Kayaks, stand-up paddleboards, and Kraken CycleBoats are also available for rent if you want to exercise on the water.
 Bike rentals are available here as well.